bproai/pieverse-desktop/README.md

 - Efficient management of multiple Claude instances with different contexts
 - Support for multiple MCP server types through a unified configuration interface
 - Built-in templates for various MCP server configurations (filesystem, brave-search, memory, etc.)

+### 📊 Interactive AI Playbook
+- Serves as a comprehensive knowledge repository and strategic guide
+- Functions as an "operating manual" for both personal and professional challenges
+- Provides customized templates, frameworks, and strategies based on your past decisions
+- Evolves with use, developing increasingly tailored recommendations and insights
+- Seamlessly integrates with all other features to provide contextual guidance
+- Offers scenario planning capabilities for complex decision-making situations
+- Creates visualization aids to simplify complex concepts and strategic options

 ### 🧪 Enhanced LLM Developer Assistance
 - Advanced problem-solving journey capture system that records complete developer-LLM interactions